lvinlvin/realtime-socket/README.md

 After install completed you can continue.

 Create a app.js.
-Below is the script file will be handle.
+Below is the script file will be handle.</br>
--Setup require that I need, like express, http, socket.io, mysql and body-parser -Using MYSQL as Database.
+-Setup require that I need, like express, http, socket.io, mysql and body-parser</br>
+-Using MYSQL as Database.</br>
--Setup CORS allows a server to indicate any origins (domain, scheme, or port) other than its own from which a browser should permit loading resources.
+-Setup CORS allows a server to indicate any origins (domain, scheme, or port) other than its own from which a browser should permit loading resources. </br>
 -io.on('connection') method in server listens for any new client-side socket connections.
-When the client loads a page with Socket.IO on the client side, a new connection will be created here.
+When the client loads a page with Socket.IO on the client side, a new connection will be created here.</br>
--Setup Socket name call "listening" to listen the port and getting real time data -Using app.listen() to bind and listen the connections on the specified host and port.
+-Setup Socket name call "listening" to listen the port and getting real time data.</br>
+-Using app.listen() to bind and listen the connections on the specified host and port.</br>
--Use Http creates a server to listening Socket.io.
+-Use Http creates a server to listening Socket.io.</br>
--Final, setup a port for WebSocket(2500) and API(3100).
+-Final, setup a port for WebSocket(2500) and API(3100).</br>

-Create a item.js script to handle the Router callback function.
--Use Router specify a callback function called when the application receives a request to the specified endpoint and HTTP method.
+Create a item.js script to handle the Router callback function.</br> -Use Router specify a callback function called when the application receives a request to the specified endpoint and HTTP method.</br>
 -Setup GET request to get all information item with review Data.

-Database Detail
+Database Detail</br>
-Schemas
+Schemas </br>
 ·ratechallenge

 Generate TABLE